nextcloud/all-in-one/multiple-instances.md

    ```shell
    systemctl restart caddy
    ```
-1. That's it!
+9. That's it!
 Now, all that's left is to set up your instances through the AIO interface as usual by visiting `https://example1.com:8443` and `https://example2.com:8443` in a browser.
 Once you're finished going through each setup, you can access your new instances simply through their domain names.
 You can host as many instances with as many domain names as you want this way, as long as you have enough system resources.
 Enjoy!

-    <details><summary>A few extra tips for managing this setup!</summary>
+    <details><summary><strong>A few extra tips for managing this setup</strong></summary>
         <ul>
+            <li>You can easily connect to a VM to perform maintenance using this command (<strong>on the host physical machine</strong>): <pre><code>virsh console --domain [VM_NAME]</code></pre></li>
-            <li>You can SSH into a VM to perform maintenance using this command (<strong>on the physical host machine</strong>): <pre>ssh [NONROOT_USER]@[IP_ADDRESS] # By default openssh does not allow logins using the root account</pre></li>
+            <li>If you chose to install an SSH Server, you can SSH in using this command (<strong>on the host physical machine</strong>): <pre><code>ssh [NONROOT_USER]@[IP_ADDRESS] # By default, OpenSSH does not allow logging in as root</code></pre></li>
-            <li>If you mess up the configuration of a VM, you may wish to completely delete it and start fresh with a new one. <strong>THIS WILL DELETE ALL DATA ASSOCIATED WITH THE VM INCLUDING ANYTHING IN YOUR AIO DATADIR!</strong> To do this, run (<strong>on the physical host machine</strong>): <pre>virsh undefine --domain [VM_NAME] && rm -rf /var/lib/libvirt/images/[VM_NAME].qcow2 # BE EXTREMELY CAREFUL!</pre></li>
+            <li>If you mess up the configuration of a VM, you may wish to completely delete it and start fresh with a new one. <strong>THIS WILL DELETE ALL DATA ASSOCIATED WITH THE VM INCLUDING ANYTHING IN YOUR AIO DATADIR!</strong> If you are sure you would like to do this, run (<strong>on the host physical machine</strong>): <pre><code>virsh destroy --domain [VM_NAME] ; virsh undefine --nvram --domain [VM_NAME] && rm -rfi /var/lib/libvirt/images/[VM_NAME].qcow2</code></pre></li>
             <li>Using Nextcloud Talk will require some extra configuration.
-Back when we set up our VMs, they were (by default) configured with NAT, meaning they are in their own subnet.
-My understanding is that the VMs must each instead be bridged, so that your router may directly "see" them (as if they were real, physical devices on your network), and each AIO instance inside each VM must be configured with a different Talk port (like 3478, 3479, etc.).
-To change the Talk port for a given instance, you must either have created it that way initially (back when you first configured the VM in step 3 above), or you can change it at any time by removing the mastercontainer and re-running the initial docker run command (but modifying the run command <a href="https://github.com/nextcloud/all-in-one?tab=readme-ov-file#how-to-adjust-the-talk-port">like so</a>).
-Then, the Talk port for EACH instance needs to be forwarded in your router's settings DIRECTLY to the VM hosting the instance (completely bypassing our physical host machine/reverse proxy).
-And finally, inside an admin-priveleged account (such as the default "admin" account) in each instance, you must visit <pre>https://[DOMAIN_NAME_*]/settings/admin/talk</pre> then find the STUN/TURN Settings, and from there set the proper values.
+Back when you set up your VMs, they were (by default) configured with NAT, meaning they are in their own subnet.
+The VMs must each instead be bridged, so that your router may directly "see" them (as if they were real, physical devices on your network), and each AIO instance inside each VM must be configured with a different Talk port (like 3478, 3479, etc.).
+You should have already set these port numbers (back when you first configured the VM in step 4 above), but if you still need to set (or want to change) these values, you can remove the mastercontainer and re-run the initial "docker run" command with a modified Talk port <a href="https://github.com/nextcloud/all-in-one?tab=readme-ov-file#how-to-adjust-the-talk-port">like so</a>.
+Then, the Talk port for EACH instance needs to be forwarded in your router's settings DIRECTLY to the VM hosting the instance (completely bypassing your host physical machine/reverse proxy).
+And finally, inside an admin-privileged account (such as the default "admin" account) in each instance, you must visit <strong>https://[DOMAIN_NAME]/settings/admin/talk</strong> then find the STUN/TURN Settings, and from there set the proper values.
 If this is too complicated, it may be easier to use public STUN/TURN servers, but I have not tested any of this, rather I'm just sharing what I have found so far (more info available <a href="https://github.com/nextcloud/all-in-one/discussions/2517">here</a>).
 If you have figured this out or if any of this information is incorrect, please edit this section!</li>
+            <li>Configuring daily automatic backups is a bit more involved with this setup.
+But for the occasional manual borg backup, you can connect a physical SSD/HDD via a cheap USB SATA adapter/dock to a free USB port on your host physical machine, and then use these commands to pass the disk through to a VM of your choosing (<strong>on the host physical machine and on the VM</strong>): <pre><code>virsh attach-device --live --domain [VM_NAME] --file [USB_DEVICE_DEFINITION.xml]
+   virsh console --domain [VM_NAME]
+   # (Login to the VM with root privileges)
+   mkdir -p /mnt/[MOUNT_NAME]
+   mount /dev/disk/by-label/[DISK_NAME] /mnt/[MOUNT_NAME]</code></pre></li>
+            To create the XML device definition file, see <a href="https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/virtualization_administration_guide/sect-managing_guest_virtual_machines_with_virsh-attaching_and_updating_a_device_with_virsh">this short guide</a>.
+An SSD/HDD is recommended, but nothing is stopping you from using something as simple as a flash drive for testing if you really want.
+Finally, to actually perform a manual backup, make sure your disk is properly mounted and then simply use the AIO interface to perform the backup.
-            <li>If you want to shave off around 8-10 seconds of total boot time when you reboot your physical host machine, a simple trick is to lower the GRUB_TIMEOUT from the default five seconds to one second, on both the physical host machine and each of the VMs.
+            <li>If you want to shave off around 8-10 seconds of total boot time when you reboot your host physical machine, a simple trick is to lower the GRUB_TIMEOUT from the default five seconds to one second, on both the host physical machine and each of the VMs.
 You can also remove the delay, but it's generally safer to leave at least one second.
-(Always be extremely careful when editing GRUB config, especially on the physical host machine, as an incorrect configuration can prevent your device from booting!)</li>
+(Always be extremely careful when editing GRUB config, especially on the host physical machine, as an incorrect configuration can prevent your device from booting!)</li>
         </ul>
     </details>